 The Parks and Recreation Capital Improvement Plan (CIP) identifies the need for improvements through 2023 to many of the Town’s existing parks.
 Butterfield Crossing, Mitchell Gulch and Plum Creek parks will receive the first upgrades planned for completion in 2021.
 Additional parks, including Castle Highlands, Metzler and Centennial parks are scheduled to be complete by 2023.

 The Castle Rock Parks and Recreation Department is partnering with professional landscape architectural firms to encourage residents to provide feedback before designs are complete.
-In the upcoming months, surveys, open houses and or on-line forums will be held to help explain proposed improvements and to explore the potential for additional or upgraded amenities.
+Throughout the process, surveys, open houses and online forums will be held to help explain proposed improvements and explore the potential for additional or upgraded amenities.
 Should you live in one of these neighborhoods, please keep a eye on your mailbox, and on this website, for opportunities to participate.

 Butterfield Crossing Park